 • Irrationality – a decision, action or inaction was so unreasonable that no reasonable person acting reasonably could have made it.
 Note that this can be a very difficult reason to demonstrate.

-• Illegality – a decision, action or inaction was beyond the powers available to the public authority or contrary to the Human Rights Act.
+• Illegality – a decision, action or inaction was beyond the powers available to the public authority (this is called ‘ultra vires’), or contrary to the Human Rights Act.

-• Procedural Unfairness – a decision, action or inaction was taken improperly (e.g. without a fair hearing, with bias, or against your legitimate expectations).
+• Procedural Unfairness – a decision, action or inaction was taken improperly (e.g. without a fair hearing or proper consultation, with bias, or against your legitimate expectations).

 WHAT ARE THE POSSIBLE OUTCOMES?

 If your judicial review is successful, a judge may decide (at their discretion) to grant a range of remedies, including: